HusseinLezzaik/Deep-Learning-for-Multi-Robotics/README.md

 * `Real Topology Graph`: contains the code for building our scalable GNN model.
 * `Reinforcement Learning`: contains the code for building our custom environment and DQN model.

-Note: please check the `README.md` of each repository to dive deeper into the code and be able to replicate our results
+Note: please check the `README` of each repository to dive deeper into the code and be able to replicate our results

 ## Getting Started
 Our code relies on using [CoppeliaSim](https://www.coppeliarobotics.com/)  for Simulating our experiments on robots, and [ROS2 Foxy](https://docs.ros.org/en/foxy/index.html) for publishing commands to our robots.